-As many of us head into the second month of social distancing, stress levels might be going through the roof.
-We were so lucky to have Dr. Karuna Sabnani with us last week to chat about adrenal fatigue, the four pillars of ayurvedic health, and simple ways mamas and families can reset and destress during this time.
-If you missed the IG Live check out the video above...and read on for easy ways to reconnect with your own essential joy!
+Whether it's Mom Life or just Life Life, your stress levels might be higher than you'd like (ok, sometimes they're through the roof).
+We were so lucky to have Dr. Karuna Sabnani with us to chat about adrenal fatigue, the four pillars of ayurvedic health, and simple ways mamas and families can reset and destress.
+Check out the video above...and read on for easy ways to reconnect with your own essential joy!

 Touch, Food, Sleep, Exercise (The Four Pillars)